 Jason Kelly, a fellow author (financial writing, with the advantage of a liberal arts background) lives in Japan.
 He is close enough to the earthquake/tsunami disaster to have felt both, and to be able to triage aid, but far enough that he is not himself a disaster victim (except for one hell of a scare).
 We’ve corresponded a bit, enough that I think of him as a kindred spirit.
+His command of the language is superb, enough that most freelance editors might have difficulty providing him with useful feedback.
+That’s rare nowadays.

 Living in Japan, of course, it’s quite logical for Jason to call upon the resources of his U.S. (Colorado) upbringing to help his nation of residence.
 His solution: socks, a simple comfort item and so important for cleanliness.
 Japan might be the world’s most passionate country with regard to cleanliness.
 If Jason thinks sending the Japanese socks will improve their comfort and spirits, I’m going to do it.